Pattaya, Thailand - Things to Do in Pattaya

 Getting Around

-Getting around Pattaya is easy and affordable with various transportation options.
-Songthaews (shared pickup trucks) are the most popular local transport, running fixed routes for 10-20 THB per person, while motorcycle taxis offer quick short-distance trips for 20-60 THB.
-Tuk-tuks and regular taxis are available for longer distances or comfort, typically costing 100-300 THB depending on distance.
-Many visitors rent motorcycles (200-300 THB/day) or cars (1,000-1,500 THB/day) for more flexibility, though traffic can be heavy during peak hours.
-Walking is pleasant in central areas, especially along the beachfront promenades.
+Local transport works well.
+Songthaews (shared pickup trucks) run fixed routes for 10-20 THB per person, while motorcycle taxis handle quick trips for 20-60 THB.
+Tuk-tuks and regular taxis cost 100-300 THB depending on distance—negotiate the price first.
+Many visitors rent motorcycles (200-300 THB daily) or cars (1,000-1,500 THB daily) for flexibility, though traffic gets heavy during peak hours.
+Plan accordingly.

 Where to Stay